 "Hazing fosters a climate of maltreatment and cruelty -- concepts inconsistent with our core values," he said.
 "As an institution, the only way that the Marine Corps can exist, survive and thrive is through fostering a climate where Marines have every opportunity for participation and advancement in accordance with their talents, backgrounds, culture and skills."

 Barrett noted that Marine Corps recruits are the youngest of service members, with 63 percent of the force under the age of 25.

 "The Marine Corps aims to transform our nation's youth, not only into ethical warfighters, but into better quality citizens," he said.
 "As we do so, we expect to confront matters of hazing, arising sometimes from the indiscretions of youth."

-Command Master Sgt. of the Air Force James Roy noted his service doesn't have a service-specific policy on hazing, but has adopted the Defense Department's guidance.
+James Roy, command master sergeant of the Air Force, noted his service doesn't have a service-specific policy on hazing, but has adopted the Defense Department's guidance.